splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/3-verify-setup/1-website.md

 Make sure the application is working correctly by visiting the **All Owners** **(1)** and **Veterinarians** **(2)** tabs, you should get a list of names in each case.

+{{% notice note %}}
+As each service needs to start up and synchronize with the database, it may take a few minutes for the application to fully start up.
+{{% /notice %}}

 ![owners](../../images/petclinic-owners.png)